jpverkamp/blog/content/programming/runelang/4 - The Parser (Part 2).md

 series:
 - Runelang in the Browser
 ---
-{{<crosslink text="Earlier this week" title="Runelang: The Parser (Part 1)">}}, we started parsing, getting through groups, nodes, params, and lists.
+[[Runelang: The Parser (Part 1)|Earlier this week]](), we started parsing, getting through groups, nodes, params, and lists.
 A pretty good start, but it also leaves out two very powerful things (expressions and defines), one of which we absolutely do need to start actually evaluating things: expressions.
 Since we use them in every param, we pretty much need to know how to parse them, so let's do it!

 <!--more-->